The role of the private sector in enhancing infrastructure transparency

 Why is CoST beneficial to the private sector?

 CoST aligns strongly with the aims of the private sector – it promotes fair competition for contracts and encourages more effective project management by procuring entities.
+For instance, interactive dashboards on Ukraine’s open data portal offers the private sector highly useful commercial insight including who is winning contracts, time and cost overruns and variations in infrastructure investment regionally.

 CoST also limits the opportunity for corruption, which damages both the reputation and efficiency of the sector.